c3zs4r/darkredtheme/README.md

 **What is this?**
 -------------------------------

-This is a dark grey theme for Aseprite that I created by editing the original default skin made by David Capello and Ilija Melentijevic, because I like dark red themes.
+This is a dark red theme for Aseprite that I created by editing the original default skin made by David Capello and Ilija Melentijevic, because I like dark red themes.

 **Screenshot**